catherineluse/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/_index.md

 Refer to this [how-to guide]({{<baseurl>}}/rancher/v2.x/en/cluster/rke-clusters/node-pools/vsphere/creating-credentials) for instructions on how to create a user in vSphere with the required permissions.
 These steps result in a username and password that you will need to provide to Rancher as a cloud credential, which allows Rancher to provision resources in vSphere.

-# Enabling the vSphere Provider in Rancher
+# Enabling the vSphere Provider

-When provisioning clusters in Rancher using the [vSphere node driver]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/) or on pre-created [custom nodes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) the cluster YAML file must be modified in order to enable the cloud provider.
+When provisioning clusters in Rancher using the [vSphere node driver]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/) or on pre-created [custom nodes]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) the cluster YAML file must be modified in order to enable the cloud provider.

 1. Log in to the Rancher UI as admin user.
 2. Navigate to **Clusters** in the **Global** view.